 Your ram stores all the data that you are currently using.
 More ram means that you can have more things running at once.
 Your ram plugs into your motherboard.
-Currently there are two major ram types.
+Currently, there are two major ram types.
 SO-DIMM which goes in laptops and DIMM which is for desktops.
 Ram also has a clock speed.
 Most ram now operates at 1600Mhz, but faster modules are available.
 Your motherboard will tell you what ram is compatible.
 All your ram modules should have matching specs.
-There are no specific requirements RAM wise for a hackintosh, save that you’ll need at least 4GB.
+There is no specific requirements RAM wise for a Hackintosh, save that you’ll need at least 4GB.

 Graphics Processor or Integrated Graphics

 Your graphics processor is a dedicated card which handles the graphics work for your machine.
 Depending on your CPU and motherboard, you can also use integrated graphics, in which your CPU and RAM will be used for graphics processing.
 This will be significantly slower than a dedicated graphics card, so if you plan on gaming or doing video work you will need a dedicated graphics card.

 The graphics card connects to your machine through a PCI slot, which connects to the back of the case where you can connect your monitors and video outputs.